 FTSE 100 price charts seem to suggest a massive bear market is looming

-Have a look at the price chart below and you’ll see a price pattern which is hard to ignore:
+Have a look at the price chart below and you’ll see a price pattern that is hard to ignore:

 If you’re like most people your brain will immediately tell you that the market has swung between approximately 3,600 and 6,800.
 It takes 4 or 5 years to climb up and then 2 or 3 years to fall back down again.

-There appears to be some form of invisible resistance above 6,800, or thereabouts, which stops the market climbing higher.
-On the other hand an invisible support seems to lurk below 3,600, stopping the market from falling any further.
+There appears to be some form of invisible resistance above 6,800, or thereabouts, which stops the market from climbing higher.
+On the other hand, an invisible support seems to lurk below 3,600, stopping the market from falling any further.

 Focusing on price history alone is like focusing on the price history of a house without knowing anything about the house itself.

 Perhaps someone bought a house for £100,000 a decade ago and today they sold it to someone else for £200,000.
 What does that tell you about the sort of price rise the new owner could expect in the next 10 years or so?
 It tells you nothing.

 For that you’d need to know what sort of house it was, where it was, what sort of rent it could rent it could command as a buy-to-let investment and many other factors.